Record the Why.

 The Platform

 Three disciplines.
-One forensic record.
+Every decision on the record.

 VDD Platform